Puffy vs Puffy Lux Mattress Model Comparison

 Who We Recommend the Puffy Lux For

-Sleepers who experience extreme pressure points.
+Sleepers who experience excessive pressure points.

-Is Puffy or Puffy Lux much better?
+Is Puffy or Puffy Lux better?